migoicrypto/nodes/docs/archway.md

     source ~/.bash_profile
     ```

     Now your node is running and in sync with the blockchain to get the latest block heigh.
-You need to wait few hours to node fully synchronized-up.
+You need to wait few hours to fully synchronized-up.

     **Carefully: Do not go to step-III if your node is not fully synchronized!**